Graylog2/documentation/pages/blacklisting.rst

 Blacklisting
 ************

+.. note:: Since Graylog 2.0 you can use the :doc:`processing pipelines <pipelines>` for blacklisting.

 If you have messages coming into Graylog that should be discarded before being written to Elasticsearch or forwarded to another system you can use :ref:`Drools rules <drools>` to perform custom filtering.